cindy-py/inx-employee-performance-prediction/README.md

 ## How to Run

-To launch the Streamlit app (if included):
+To launch the Streamlit app:

 ```bash
 streamlit run model_script.py